Clothes Washer Rebate Program

 The purpose of the Clothes Washer Rebate Program is to encourage residents to replace old clothes washers with high-efficiency models in order to conserve water and energy, as well as to reduce costs.
 Residents will enjoy a reduction on their metered City utility bill and BC Hydro or FortisBC bill, while contributing to a sustainable water and energy conservation initiative.

-This rebate is available to Richmond residents for eligible clothes washer purchases made from October 6 to November 17, 2017.
+This rebate is available to Richmond residents for eligible clothes washer purchases made from May 4 to June 15, 2018.
 This is a joint program between the City of Richmond and BC Hydro.
 Richmond is matching BC Hydro's $50 rebate, to provide a total rebate of $100.
-Submit applications within 60 days of purchase to BC Hydro.
-BC Hydro will issue a cheque for the total rebate amount of $100.
+Submit an application with a photocopy of purchase invoice/receipt by August 15, 2018 and BC Hydro will issue a cheque for the total rebate amount of $100.

 As an additional bonus, BC Hydro has also partnered with Samsung, LG, Home Depot, Trail, the Brick and Best Buy.
 Visit powersmart.ca/appliances for additional details on stacked rebate offers from manufacturers and retailers.
 As an example including City participation, the rebate for an eligible Samsung clothes washer purchased at Home Depot could be up to $200.

 How to Qualify